 Spinach, kale, broccoli, cauliflower, zucchini, cucumbers, and celery are high in fiber and low in calories and can be eaten as a side dish or included in recipes for main dishes.

 Meat and poultry contain no carbohydrates and are rich in vitamins.
 Choose from the following types of meat and poultry on a ketogenic diet:

 - Ground beef

-You can drink coffee and tea on a ketogenic diet, but avoid putting sugar or milk in the beverages.
+You can drink coffee, tea and other natural energy drinks on a ketogenic diet, but avoid putting sugar or milk in the beverages.

 Foods to Avoid